 You'll be cared for in an area within the maternity unit that's just for pregnant women and people with COVID-19.

-Your maternity team has been advised on how to keep you and your baby safe.
-They will make sure you get the best care and respect your birth choices as closely as possible.
+Your maternity team will make sure you get the best care and respect your birth choices as closely as possible.

 After your baby is born, you should be able to have skin-to-skin contact unless your baby is unwell and needs care in the neonatal unit.